MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/IntuneCloud.md

 3. You will be redirected to Microsoft login page where you must provide your initial domain name hosted in Azure Active Directory (AD) that looks like **your-domain.onmicrosoft.com**.
 4. On successful login, you will be asked to enter a **Store name**.
 5. Select a category of the app from the drop down **Select Category**.
-6. For **Audience**, provide the distribution list (email-id) which you wish to share this application in.
+6. For **Audience**, provide the distribution list (email-id) which you wish to share this application to.
 7. Click **Connect**
 8. An Intune cloud company portal connection has now been set up.
-You should be able to see a store with the name provided, on the **Stores** home page.
+You should be able to see a store with the name provided on the **Stores** home page.
 Note that setting up a Intune connection is a one time process for a specific app in Mobile Center.

 ### Step 2: Publish your application to the Intune cloud Company Portal.